zeekus/textfiles/pschism_build_document_with_spack.md

 xdflvpm         gmake@3.82
 ```

 - Classic compiler is referenced by the intel64 path.
+This is how we add to the compiler.yaml file.

 ```
 [centos@myhost ]$ spack compiler add --scope site $(spack location -i /drusa5u)/compiler/latest/linux/bin/intel64